 Another problem is the focus of corporate research, due to the false equivalence between boosting profits and boosting human wellbeing.
 There is a misalignment in the distribution of research funding, which is increasingly based on the corporation’s interests rather than society’s interests.
 It follows that corporations would tend to ignore projects that boost quality of life unless they also yielded attractive profits.
 And they would, of course, aggressively avoid research that might lead to a decrease in profits.
 Or, if they did happen to conduct such research, they would opt not to publish the results.
 Because this has been going on for decades, many breakthroughs that we, as a society, have been awaiting have yet to materialize.

-But the biggest problem is that corporate science, like corporate media, brings humanity into a “post-truth" age.
-The masses are of mean intelligence and are non-specialists, while corporations are superintelligences with deep specialization.
-The masses know there is fake science being done but they are not equipped to differentiate between science and “science” (that is, corporate propaganda in masquerading as scientific fact).
-If we were able to differentiate between the two, it wouldn’t be very effective propaganda.
+But the biggest problem is that corporate science, like corporate media, brings humanity into a “post-truth” era.
+The masses are of average intelligence and are non-specialists, while corporations are superintelligences with deep specialization.
+The masses know there is fake science being done but they are not equipped to differentiate between science and “science” (that is, corporate propaganda masquerading as scientific fact).
+If people were able to differentiate between the two, it wouldn’t be very effective propaganda.
 This has led to a crisis in confidence that some call the “death of expertise,” a situation in which society can no longer tell if their experts are telling the truth or are paid to peddle propaganda.
 After all, they are the experts, so they are the only ones in a position to know.
-This reduces scientific truth to a matter of trust, which the politicians and the media then exploit.
+This reduces scientific truth to a matter of trust (faith), which the politicians and the media then exploit.

 Bad science is willing to intentionally demonstrate the truth of something false, and to obfuscate things that are true (albeit inconvenient from a profit maximizing perspective).
 When research is funded by the same entity that benefits from a favorable outcome, there is a greater potential for producing biased results.
 Corporate research sponsors can also review studies prior to publication and choose to withhold the results if they are unfavorable to their interests, or even spin the results and present a conclusion that is not consistent with the actual research findings.
 After this “science” is performed, research-focused corporations can cooperate with media corporations to disseminate the results to the public in a persuasive way.